T-Python-Feb-24/UNIT-3-PROJECT/README.md

 ##  Camputer Store
-A store that sells computers and accessories.
+A store that sells computers and there accessories.
 ## Features List here
 - Product catalog
 - Order processing and tracking.